stevearc/overseer.nvim/doc/reference.md

 require("overseer").setup({
   -- Patch nvim-dap to support preLaunchTask and postDebugTask dap = true,
+  -- Configure the task output buffer and window output = {
+    -- Use a terminal buffer to display output.
+If false, a normal buffer is used use_terminal = true,
+    -- If true, don't clear the buffer when a task restarts preserve_output = false,
+  },
   -- Configure the task list
   task_list = {
     -- Default direction.
 Can be "left", "right", or "bottom"